Environmental Quality Incentives Program

 Agricultural producers and owners of non-industrial private forestland and tribes are eligible to apply for EQIP.
 Cropland, rangeland, pastureland, non-industrial private forestland and other farm or ranch lands are eligible.

-Socially disadvantaged, beginning and limited resource farmers, Indian tribes and veterans qualify for increased payment rates and may receive advance payments of up to 50 percent to purchase materials and services needed to implement conservation practices included in their EQIP contract.
+Socially disadvantaged, beginning and limited resource farmers, Indian tribes and veterans may qualify for increased payment rates of up to 90 percent and receive advance payments of up to 50 percent to purchase materials and services needed to implement conservation practices included in their EQIP contract.

 - Control or own eligible land